SkalskiP/make-sense/README.md

 ## Description

 [makesense.ai][1] is a free to use online tool for labelling photos.
-Thanks to the use of a browser it does not require any complicated installation - just visit the website and you are ready.It is perfect for small computer vision deeploearning projects, making the process of preparing a dataset much easier and faster.
-Prepared labels can be downloaded to your computer in one of multiple supported formats.
+Thanks to the use of a browser it does not require any complicated installation - just visit the website and you are ready to go.
+It also doesn't matter which operating system you're running on - we do our best to be truly cross-platform.
+It is perfect for small computer vision deeploearning projects, making the process of preparing a dataset much easier and faster.
+Prepared labels can be downloaded  in one of multiple supported formats.
+The application was written in TypeScript and is based on React/Redux duo.

 ## Road Map

-Our application is being actively expanded.
-See what improvements we are planning for you in the future.
-If you have an idea for a new functionality, please contact us on [Twitter][3] or create an issue where you can describe your concept.
+Our application is being actively developed.
+If you have an idea for a new functionality, please hit us on [Twitter][3] or create an issue where you can describe your concept.
+In the meantime, see what improvements we are planning for you in the future.

 * Labelling objects using polygons and Bézier curves
 * Export labels in COCO JSON format